“ … the real challenge is to learn how to use and enjoy all that the mountains have to offer and allow that enjoyment to be sustained in perpetuity.”

 About the Magaliesberg section of MCSA

-The Magaliesberg Section of the Mountain Club of South Africa (referred to as MCSA Magalies) was established in 1968 and is based in Pretoria.
-Activities arranged by the Section includes mountaineering, rock climbing, bouldering, hiking, training, conservation, search and rescue.
-Most of these activities takes place at venues in the Magaliesberg, as well as other areas of South Africa and abroad.
-The section’s clubhouse is located at the Rietondale Tennis Club where club functions & presentation evenings are held every 2nd Tuesday.
+The Magaliesberg Section of the Mountain Club of South Africa was established in 1968 and is based in Pretoria.
+Activities arranged by the Section include mountaineering, rock climbing, bouldering, hiking, kloofing (canyoning), training (uncertified), conservation, and search and rescue.
+Most of these activities take place at venues in the Magaliesberg.
+Some take place in other areas of South Africa and abroad.

-The library based at the clubhouse carries an extensive range of books covering various mountaineering and conservation subjects.
-The MCSA Magaliesberg Section is registered with the Department of Social Development as a non-profit organization.
-The Magaliesberg Section work closely with the Johannesburg Section and together owns and manages not only several of the magnificent Magaliesberg properties, but properties in other areas of Limpopo and Mpumalanga as well as.
+The Magaliesberg Section works closely with the Johannesburg Section and together owns and manages not only several of the magnificent Magaliesberg properties, but properties in other areas of Limpopo and Mpumalanga as well.

 Aloe Peglerae, endemic to the Magaliesberg